b-price/pokemon_crystal_version_star/README.md

 - Utilized Rangi42's Polished Map for map/tileset editing
 - Additional Pokemon overwold sprites by LuigiTKO
 - Running sprites by Tom Wang and Seasick

+Use:
+- Feel free to use but credit me